The checkmate trial lives up to its name

 This was in a Phase III trial in 103 Hospitals in 19 countries; 1107 patients.
 Serious stuff.
 Median survival went to 14.1 months from 10.7 months.
 Being a chess player, I’m not sure that qualifies for the term ‘Checkmate’.

-Now the reason I have had a little look at this is that I have been helping two people who were both on the two immunotherapy drugs, and they both had to stop after 3 rounds because they had severe liver problems.
+Now the reason I have had a little look at this is that I have been helping two people who were both on the same two immunotherapy drugs, and they both had to stop after 3 rounds because they had severe liver problems.
 Severe as in 2 months on Prednisolone and they are still in serious trouble.
 One has NSCLC and the other Mesothelioma.
 They both talked to me in the last 10 days.
-Curiously their oncologists told them they didn’t really understand why these men had reacted so badly, and that in each case, the patient was the only example he had come across.
+Curiously their oncologists told them they didn’t really understand why these men had reacted so badly, and that in each case, their patient was the only example he had come across.

 Maybe it is just a coincidence?

-Notwithstanding that I think most oncologists in the UK don’t know how to use an immunotherapy properly by preparing the patient’s gut (you can see what I wrote about making PD-1 work better, below), I was worried about these men so I checked side-effects.
+Notwithstanding that I think most oncologists in the UK don’t know how to use an immunotherapy properly by preparing the patient’s gut (you can see what I wrote about making PD-1 work better, here), I was worried about these men so I checked side-effects.

 In the study I reference above, hepatitis was just one of the problems; kidney failure led the way.
 And interestingly under side-effects was death - about 7 people in this study.